serena-ramley/MySQL/README.md

 **MySQL** is a Relational Database Management System (RDBMS) that uses Structured Query Language (SQL) to query the database.

+**Database connection pooling** utilizes caching to keep database connections open so that the connections can be reused while an application is running.

 ## Instructions

 Create a secrets.js file following the example in sample-secrets.js